shaharYadin/CDM/README.md

 ## Installation

-To install the necessary dependencies, run the following command:
+To install the necessary dependencies, install the requirements file or run the following command:

 ```bash
 pip install torch torchvision accelerate wandb matplotlib